microsoft/autogen/python/packages/autogen-core/docs/src/user-guide/core-concepts/application-stack.md

 agent runtime, and for most applications, developers only need to interact with the high-level APIs provided by the runtime (see [Agent and Agent Runtime](../getting-started/agent-and-agent-runtime.ipynb)).

-On top of the communication stack, developers need to define the types of the messages that agents exchange.
-A set of message types forms a behavior contract that agents must adhere to, and the implementation of the contracts determines how agents handle messages.
+At the top of the stack, developers need to define the types of the messages that agents exchange.
+This set of message types forms a behavior contract that agents must adhere to, and the implementation of the contracts determines how agents handle messages.
-The behavior contract is sometimes referred to as the message protocol.
+The behavior contract is also sometimes referred to as the message protocol.
 It is the developer's responsibility to implement the behavior contract.
-Multi-agent patterns are design patterns that emerge from behavior contracts (see [Multi-Agent Design Patterns](../getting-started/multi-agent-design-patterns.md)).
+Multi-agent patterns emerge from these behavior contracts (see [Multi-Agent Design Patterns](../getting-started/multi-agent-design-patterns.md)).

 ## An Example Application